Ivandjt226/Ivandjt226/README.md

 🌱 I am Ivan Dario Jaramillo Torres.

-I'm a Machine Learning Engineer, I have got experience in the creation of computer vision models & chatbots, machine learning algorithm, testing and deploying models in production, using tools like TensorFlow, OpenCV, Git, Flask, GCP and more. 🚀...
+I'm a Machine Learning Engineer.
+I have experience of three years in the creation of computer vision models & chatbots, machine learning algorithm, testing and deploying models in production, using tools like TensorFlow, OpenCV, Git, Flask, GCP and more. 🚀...
 I have worked as software developer, AI developer, & self-taught data scientist in different companies which have given to me a new vision about creating AI products focused in costumer's preferences 🌎

 I'm especially interested in the intersection of data science focused in health :bar_chart: